whitty/upbuild/README.md

 The following build will execute "uv4 -j0 -b project.uvproj -o log.txt" as above, but return-value of 1 will be mapped to success (0)

+### Controlling execution

+Sometimes you need to exclude a command from a list - mark it as
+@disable.

+    make
+    tests
+    &&
+    make
+    @disable
+    install